Antler, North Dakota: History

 Antler was established as a rural post office base in 1898.
 The developed town moved to its present location in 1902 to be closer to the Great Northern Railway to the south.
 The town was formally platted and founded in 1905, and reached a population of 342 by the 1910 Census.
+In 1911 Antler was the site of a system of tornadoes that killed ten people, making it the third deadliest tornado in North Dakota's recorded history.

-The population declined to 101 by the 1980 Census, and just 47 as of the 2000 census.
+Antler's population declined to 101 by the 1980 Census, and just 47 as of the 2000 census.

 Antler High School closed in 1976.
 The Antler Grade School was set to close in 1981.
 Fearing the end of their town, Rick Jorgensen and Harley "Bud" Kissner thought of ways to bring in newcomers with school-age children to the town with the intent of keeping the school open.
 Rick thought of the idea to give away land and Bud volunteered some of his 640 acre farm to modern homesteaders.
 The deal was to stay for five years and enroll the children in the Antler elementary school.
 Rick drew up a newspaper ad while a wire service spread the story.
 The story made national network news, airing twice on NBC evening edition, with the first story stating the reason was to increase the population and the second story about its role in reopening of the town's schools by the land giveaway.
 Rick received letters from all over the world, including Germany and Australia.
 The plan worked for just a few years and the grade school closed in 1987, with 6 families receiving plots of 5 or 9 acre.

 Geography

-Antler is located in Antler Township along the United States' border with Canada.
+Antler is located in Antler Township along the 49th parallel, the international border with Canada.
 According to the United States Census Bureau, the city has a total area of 0.17 sqmi, all land.
 Both Antler and the surrounding township are named for nearby Antler Creek, whose branches resemble deer antlers when viewed on a map.
+Nearby to the northwest is the tripoint of North Dakota with the Canadian provinces of Saskatchewan and Manitoba.